 5. Your presentation may include visual aids as well as audio aids.
 Scoring will be based on how effectively aids are used, not on how elaborate they are.

 6. You must provide, set-up and take-down any audio/visual equipment (including your own projector) used in your presentation.
-(No equipment other than that noted on pages 23 and 24 is provided.)
+(No equipment other than that noted on the room diagrams is provided.)
 Further, each team will be allowed only 5 minutes to set up before its 20 minute allowance begins and 2 minutes to reset the equipment as they found it.

 7. Ad/promo materials and/or literature need not be developed beyond the initial “sketch” or “storybook” stage.
 Taking ad/promotional material to the final stage of production is expensive and unnecessary.

 8. The judges will ask questions to clarify points in your presentation when you finish.
 The question period will last no longer than 5 minutes during the preliminary rounds, 7 minutes during the semi-final rounds, and 10 minutes during the final rounds.
 Your answers and handling of questions could directly affect your score in the written and live presentation.
 Be prepared!

 Immediately following all presentations, the judges are allowed a two-minute period to prepare questions.